vatsgoyal27/maze-solvers/README.md

   Generates the grid and walls.
 Includes functions to add or remove walls and builds a complex maze with loops and decoys.

 - **logic.py**
-  Contains the core logic for three solvers:
+  Contains the core logic for solvers:
   - `BFS`: Finds the shortest path.
   - `DFS`: Explores deeply and may find non-optimal paths.
   - `DeadEndSolver`: Fills dead ends to isolate the true path.
+  - `FloodFill`: Finds the shortest path using a cost map.

 - **drawers.py**
   Defines the `Mouse` class used to draw the maze, walls, and animate the robot's movement on the grid.